The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Well, I had to catch it twice to get it, but I thought it was brilliant once I got it.

-She has the right accent, she has the right hair do.
+She has the right ad.

 I'm privileged to know a lot of Texas women.

-Well a minute now.
+What a minute now.

-And they're talking about the eagles.
+And they're talking about the Eagles.

 Wait a minute now.